I tested the 6 best AI for Salesforce coding tools in 2026: Here’s my verdict

 It really excels at mapping out solutions for complicated logic, like a multi-step callout to an external service.
 In my tests, it was also surprisingly good at spotting subtle bugs in my existing Apex code and suggesting fixes.

 The main drawback is that, like other general models, it can make Salesforce-specific syntax errors if you don't give it a lot of context.
 Its responses can also be a bit long-winded sometimes.
-Pricing is another headache.
+Gemini pricing is another headache.
 There isn't a simple monthly subscription.
 Gemini's cost is based on API usage through Google Cloud's Vertex AI platform, which makes it hard to predict your monthly bill.

 My Take: For those moments when you're staring at a blank file thinking, "How am I even going to start this?", Gemini is a great brainstorming partner.
 It's perfect for architectural planning and getting a solid foundation in place before you write the first line of code.